pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---ticks.md

 When emulating the ZX Next cpu, ZX Next style MMU paging is available.

+## CP/M Emulation

+Ticks supports a limit number of BDOS calls launching it to run a .COM file will enable this mode and can allow some CP/M programs to run.

 ## Debugging

 Ticks provides a command line debugger, this can be launched as follows: